 Welcome Back.
 The adults that work in this class are Mrs Deane and Mrs Maskell.

-Our learning experience this term is called Rock out with the Romans!
+Our learning experience this term is called Beneath the Blue!

 Our PE days this year will be Tuesdays and Fridays.

 Maths homework will be given on a Friday to be returned the following Wednesday.
 Times tables should be practiced at home up to 12 x 12 - particularly x2, x5, x10, x3, x4, x8

 Reading is expected to be done daily and spelling practice is appreciated from the tricky words in the Read Write Inc log books, if applicable.

 If you have any queries please ask a member of year 3 team.